Optimal Dose

 Market Positioning Chart

-Considering that the competitor is offering news, maps, and brand selection, it was apparent that something is missing.
-Many apps provide self-instruction and brand advertisements rather than the personal program that focuses on consumers' health.
+Given that the competitor is offering news, maps, and brand selection, it became clear that something was lacking.
+Many apps focus on self-instruction and brand advertisements, but they don't provide a personalized program centered on consumers' health.

 Blue Ocean1.png